Features

 - ▸ReAct state machine -- Think -> Act -> Observe -> Persist cycle with idle/loop detection

-- ▸Tool system -- trait-based plugin architecture with 10 tool categories
+- ▸Tool system -- interface-based plugin architecture with 27 built-in tools + MCP client for external tool servers

 - ▸Policy engine -- 6 built-in rules (authority, command safety, financial, path protection, rate limit, validation)